 #5.
 Beach Bum

 No cottage?
 No problem!
-At either end of Red River North, discover provincial parks with wonderful swimming, hiking and picnicking facilities.
-Bird’s Hill Park is only fifteen minutes from Winnipeg on Highway 59.
+At either end of Red River North, discover provincial parks with wonderful swimming, hiking, and picnicking facilities.
+Bird’s Hill Park is only twenty minutes from Winnipeg on Highway 59.
 If you continue north to Grand Beach, you’ll be rewarded with one of Canada’s finest sand beaches on the edge of an inland ocean, complete with boardwalk, dining, and beach supplies.

 Photo: Grand Beach